hannesm/platform-blog/Signing-the-opam-repository.md

 The linearity invariants are:
  1. no key, delegation, or package version (signed files) may be removed
- 2. a new key is signed by itself, and optionally by a RM
+ 2. a new key is signed by itself
- 3. a new delegation is signed by the delegate key, optionally by a RM.
-Signing keys must also sign the delegate keys
+ 3. a new delegation is signed by the delegate key
  4. a new package or package version is signed by a valid key holding a valid delegation for this package version
  5. keys can only be modified with signature from the previous key or a quorum of RM keys
- 6. delegations can only be modified with signature by a quorum of RMs, or possibly by a former delegate key (without version constraints) in case there was previously no RM signature
+ 6. delegations can only be modified with signature by a quorum of RMs, or possibly by former delegate keys (without version constraints)
  7. any package modification is signed by an appropriate delegate key, or by a quorum of RM keys

-It is sometimes needed to do operations, like key revocation, that are not allowed by the above rules.
-These are enabled by the following additional rules, that require the commit including the changes to be signed by a quorum of repository maintainers using an annotated tag:

- 1. package or package version removal
- 2. removal (revocation) of a developer key
- 3. removal of a package delegation (it's in general preferable to leave an empty delegation)
+ 8. modifications of any file with a `last-updated` field needs to increase

 Changes to the `keys/root` file, which may add, modify or revoke keys for root, RMs and snapshot keys is verified in the normal way, but needs to be handled for checking linearity since it decides the validity of RM signatures.
-Since this file may be needed before we can check the `signed` tag, it has its own timestamp to prevent rollback attacks.
+Since this file may be needed before we can check the `snapshot` file, it has its own timestamp to prevent rollback attacks.

 In case the linearity invariant check fail: